yveslange/yl-chart/README.md

 CONFIG = {
   canvas:
     render: 'dotline'
-    selector: '#agchart'
+    selector: '#ylchart'
 }
 ```

-This simple and basic configuration should be passed to agChart and will render a simple chart without any data.
+This simple and basic configuration should be passed to ylchart and will render a simple chart without any data.

 ### Some datas
 In this example we are going to create a chart with two series of datas.